St Jude's, Bristol

-St Jude's is a mixed residential, commercial and light industrial area of central Bristol, England.
-St Jude's forms part of the Lawrence Hill ward of Bristol City Council.
+St Jude's is a mixed residential, commercial, and light industrial area of central Bristol, England, forming part of the Lawrence Hill ward.
+Situated immediately east of Broadmead and the city centre, parts of the area were historically known as Poyntz Pool and the Lamb Ground.
+It developed from a 17th-century extra-mural settlement into a densely populated Victorian district.